FAQ

 Although similarly named, the Gowanus Bay should not be confused with the Gowanus Canal.
 For more information on GBX™~, take a look at the section below.

-- Consider making a financial commitment to support our efforts here.
+- Make a financial commitment to support the coalition’s efforts.

-- The most important way to help of all… Spread the word!
-Share our social media posts, join us for events, and tell everyone (including your elected representatives, Okaloosa County Commissioners, NYC Council Members, and the White House) about the importance of saving America’s flagship!
+- Write to your elected officials (including your elected representatives, Okaloosa County Commissioners, NYC Council Members, and the White House) about the importance of saving America’s flagship!

 More about GBX™~